Simulation of Cavitating Flows

 REFPROP Tabulation Utility

 The Python tabulation utility has a functionality for making calls directly to REFPROP 11.
 This allows for the tool to tabulate as many pressure levels as the user desires.
 The user specifies the REFPROP material name, the pressure range, temperature range, and the number of data points to use over each range.
 The user can also pass a flag (--log_p) to uniformly distribute the pressure points in the log-space to ensure that an equal number of points resolve each pressure decade (this is good for large pressure ranges).
+The tool also supports adaptive temperature spacing (--adaptive_t) that places more points where the data is highly curved and fewer points where the data is nearly linear.

 A set of .liq, .vap, and .sat files are generated by the tool, and these are the inputs used by the cavitation_nist module in Stream.
 Sample calls to the utility for the liquid/vapor files and the saturation files are given below.